 LitvakSIG is a membership organization.
 Annual membership dues of $36 US per person and additional contributions to our General Fund support our operations, (including this website); our publications; and general activities like sponsoring speakers and other events.
-Members are given access to additional content and research resources (like archives catalogs and in-depth articles) through our members website www.litvaksigmembersonlysite.shutterfly.com and are entitled to vote at our annual election during the meeting which is held at the annual IAJGS conference during July or August.
+Members are given access to additional content and research resources (like archives catalogs and in-depth articles) through our members website www.litvaksigmembersonlysite.shutterfly.com and are entitled to vote in our annual election during the annual LitvakSIG meeting which is held at the IAJGS conference during July or August.
 Our membership year is January 1 to December 31 each year.

-The bulk of our activities are our geographic-specific Groups and Projects, whose primary purpose is to identify and collect data from available records for Lithuania from the Russian Empire Period (1795-1918) and Independent Lithuania (1918-1940).
+The bulk of our activities are our geographic-specific Research Groups or Projects, whose primary purpose is to identify and collect data from available records for Lithuania from the Russian Empire Period (1795-1918) and Independent Lithuania (1918-1940).
 A number of shtetlach now in Belarus and Poland fall under our aegis.
 Each of these groups and projects is separately funded by dedicated contributions raised for their specific purpose.

 LitvakSIG welcomes the opportunity to speak with individuals or organizations who are able to provide challenge grants or major contributions to our efforts.

 Our Groups and Projects are organized as follows:

 There are 14 district research groups (DRG) and 1 gubernia research group (GRG) matching administrative districts ("uyezds") of the Russian Empire period (1795-1918).
 These research groups are responsible for translating all available records, ie. revision lists, family lists, tax lists, voter lists and vital records for the entire district, including all shtetlach in the district.

 While we endeavor to keep the majority of our data acquisition projects under the Research Groups, sometimes that is not practical or possible from a coordination or funding standpoint.